yasufum/spp-vm-installer/README.md

-## Install DPDK and pktgen with ansible
+## Install SPP with ansible

 This program setup following tools with ansible.

 - DPDK 16.04
-- pktge-dpdk 3.0.02
+- SPP
-- qemu-2.3.0 (specialized for dpdk vhost)

 ### 1. Installation

-You have to install ansible to run ansible-playbook which is a instruction for building DPDK and other tools.
+You have to install ansible on host to run ansible-playbook which is a instruction for building DPDK and other tools.

 #### (1) ansible